New OnePlus 8 release date, price, spec and latest rumours - TheNewsTrace

 Our greatest guess is the OnePlus 8 will launch in Might 2020.

-Though no official announcement has been made by OnePlus, the corporate often unveils the subsequent technology OnePlus telephone in late Spring or early summer season, with the final two non-T units introduced in mid-Might of 2018 and 2019.
+Though no official announcement has been made by OnePlus, the corporate normally unveils the subsequent technology OnePlus cellphone in late Spring or early summer time, with the final two non-T gadgets introduced in mid-Might of 2018 and 2019.

-Subsequently anticipate the OnePlus 8 to be introduced in Might 2020 with delivery quickly after.
+Subsequently count on the OnePlus 8 to be introduced in Might 2020 with delivery quickly after.

-Pricing data isn’t introduced for units till a lot nearer to sale, but when the OnePlus 7 is something to go by, the OnePlus 8 will most likely begin from about $599 and round £549.
+Pricing info is rarely introduced for gadgets till a lot nearer to sale, but when the OnePlus 7 is something to go by, the OnePlus 8 will most likely begin from about $599 and round £549.

-Nevertheless, a OnePlus 8 Lite can also be anticipated to be introduced, a finances model that will go as little as £500.
-The OnePlus 8 Professional, then again, will probably retail at £699 like the present OnePlus 7T Professional.
+Nonetheless, a OnePlus 8 Lite can also be anticipated to be introduced, a funds model that will go as little as £500.
+The OnePlus 8 Professional, alternatively, will possible retail at £699 like the present OnePlus 7T Professional.

-Can’t await the OnePlus 8?
+Can’t look ahead to the OnePlus 8?
 We’ve rounded up a few of the finest OnePlus offers for January…

 OnePlus 7 – EE